 Abstract

 Do environments or species traits that lower the mortality of individuals create selection for delaying senescence?
 Reading the literature creates an impression that mathematically oriented biologists cannot agree on the validity of George Williams' prediction (who claimed 'yes').
 The abundance of models and opinions may bewilder those that are new to the field.
-Here we provide heuristics as well as simple models that outline when the Williams prediction holds, why there is a ‘null model’ where extrinsic mortality does not matter, and why it is also possible to expect the opposite of William’s prediction, where increased extrinsic mortality favours slower senescence.
-While most existing theory focuses on interpreting differences in selection gradients, we hope to offer intuition by quantifying how much delaying the ‘placement’ of an offspring into the population reduces its expected contribution to the gene pool of the future.
-Our first example shows why the null result arises and why the null can stop being valid in models that consider population regulation.
-Thereafter, a model with 10 different choices for density dependence shows that high extrinsic mortality has the power to favour either slow or fast life histories on the fast-slow continuum.
-The latter case occurs when increasing density harms juvenile production and/or their survival.
-An interesting implication, so far untested, is that empirical studies finding support for Williams-like patterns could suggest that density regulation often impacts the production and/or survival of juveniles, as opposed to the survival of older individuals.
+Here we provide heuristics as well as simple models that outline when the Williams prediction holds, why there is a ‘null model’ where extrinsic mortality does not change the evolution of senescence at all, and why it is also possible to expect the opposite of William’s prediction, where increased extrinsic mortality favours slower senescence.
+We hope to offer intuition by quantifying how much delaying the ‘placement’ of an offspring into the population reduces its expected contribution to the gene pool of the future.
+Our first example shows why sometimes increased extrinsic mortality has no effect (the null result), and why density dependence can change that.
+Thereafter, a model with ten different choices for population regulation shows that high extrinsic mortality favours fast life histories (Williams) if increasing density harms the production of juveniles or their chances to recruit into the population.
+If instead increasing density harms the survival of older individuals in a population, then high extrinsic mortality favours slow life histories (anti-Williams).
+We discuss the possibility that empirically found Williams-like patterns provide indirect evidence for population regulation operating via harming the production or fitness prospects of juveniles, as opposed to the survival of established breeders.

-Keywords: Senescence, Life-History Evolution, Trade-Offs
+Keywords: Senescence, Life-History Evolution, Trade-Offs, Fast-slow life histories, Density dependence

 Introduction

 “It is not the case that additional mortality automatically favours the evolution of senescence.”